 The following example demonstrates the projected dollar amount of total cumulative expenses that would be incurred over various periods with respect to a hypothetical investment in the Company.
-In calculating the following expense amounts, we have assumed we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above, and that you would pay a sales load of % (the underwriting discount to be paid by us with respect to common stock sold by us in this offering).
+In calculating the following expense amounts, we have assumed we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above, and that you would pay a sales load of 4.5% (the estimated underwriting discount to be paid by us with respect to common stock sold by us in an offering).

 1 YEAR 3 YEARS 5 YEARS 10 YEARS

-You would pay the following expenses on a \$1,000 investment, \$ \$ \$ \$
+You would pay the following expenses on a \$1,000 investment, \$ 142 \$ 321 \$ 500 \$ 948

 assuming a 5% annual return